nelsonic/github-scraper/README.md

 ## install from NPM

-instal from npm and save to your `package.json`:
+install from npm and save to your `package.json`:

 ```sh
 npm install github-scraper --save